Give the gift of Water

 Some plaque details may be shortened.
 (For donations without plaque details, the donors name will be used)

-Water Wells in Guinea Bissau & Sierra Leone are dug between February - May due to weather conditions.
+Water Wells in Guinea Bissau are dug between February - May due to weather conditions.

-Construction of all water projects donated 1 month before Ramadan will commence after Ramadan.
+Construction of all water projects donated after the 24th of August will commence in December.

 Abdullah Aid will allocate the funds towards the most needy country.

 Any additional funds will be used towards our Water Projects.